Clifford Odets: Theater

 The two 1935 one-acts Waiting for Lefty and the anti-Nazi Till the Day I Die, along with a number of other works by various playwrights produced by the Group Theatre, are harsh criticisms of profiteers and exploitative economic systems during the Great Depression.
 They have been dismissed by some critics as left-wing propaganda.
-But Waiting for Lefty is more commonly considered iconic in the agitprop genre, is widely translated and anthologized, and continues to be popular.
+But Waiting for Lefty is considered iconic in the agitprop genre, is widely translated and anthologized, and continues to be popular.
 Odets asserted that all of his plays deal with the human spirit persevering in the face of any opponent, whether or not the characters are depicted as struggling with the capitalist system.
 The highly successful Golden Boy (1937) portrays a young man torn between artistic and material fulfillment.
 Ironically, it was the Group Theatre's biggest commercial success.
 From Golden Boy on, Odets's work focused more on the dynamics of interpersonal relationships as affected by the moral dilemmas of individual characters.
 In 1938 the Group presented Rocket to the Moon, a psychological play that explores the failure of human beings to fulfill their creative potential.
 Leftist critics rebuked Odets for abandoning his formerly overt political stance and the play was only modestly successful.
 The playwright George S. Kaufman and others asked, "Odets, where is thy sting?"
 Nonetheless, Rocket to the Moon garnered enough attention to place Odets on the cover of Time in December 1938.Rocket to the Moon was followed by Night Music (1940) and Clash by Night (1941), neither of which was successful.
 Except for his adaptation of Konstantin Simonov's play The Russian People in the 1942–43 season, Odets did not have another Broadway production until 1949.
 The Big Knife is an allegory about the damaging effects of fame and money on the character of the artist; it also alludes indirectly to the politics of the early Cold War period.
 The play's harsh critique of Hollywood mores was interpreted as ingratitude on the part of Odets, who had by this time made a significant amount of money writing films.
 It ran only three months and lost money at the box office.

 Odets's 1950 play The Country Girl focuses on the effects of alcohol abuse on creativity and marital relations.
 It was a critical and box-office success and later adapted for a film starring Bing Crosby and Grace Kelly.
 Both actors earned Academy Award nominations for their performances.
 Kelly won Best Actress for her work in the film, and screenwriter George Seaton received an Oscar for his adaptation.
 Odets's last play was produced on Broadway in 1954.
 The Flowering Peach was the preferred choice of the Pulitzer Prize jury in 1955, but under pressure from Joseph Pulitzer Jr., the prize instead was given to Tennessee Williams for Cat on a Hot Tin Roof, which the jury had considered the weakest of the five shortlisted nominees.